fastmachinelearning/qkerasV3/README.md

 ```

 The last QActivation is advisable if you want to compare results later on.
-Please find more cases under the directory examples.
+Please find more cases under the directory `tutorials`.

 ## QTools